KnewHow/blog-source/source/_posts/2018/10/ScalaProp.md

 - 会使用
 ---

 Scala-tes-prop provides test cases generator then run test function with them.
 Finally it will println test result information and return a boolean value to tell you test result which can be asserted by scala test.
+Now, let't see how to use it!

 ## Generator
 Generator is basic component in scala-test-prop, which can generate test cases you want.
 For example, if you want to get a range integer, you see following code: